compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/index.md

 * [USB Keys](#usb-keys)
 * [Kiosk mode](#kiosk-mode)

-## Compositeur Digital UX account
+## Compositeur Digital UX license

-The Compositeur Digital UX offers a preview mode a with a limited set of features without account creation.
+The Compositeur Digital UX offers a preview mode with a limited set of features without account creation.

-If you have an existing Compositeur Digital account please follow the description below to sign in from the application.
+If you have an existing Compositeur Digital license please follow the description below to sign in from the application.

 Alternatively, you can create an account [here](http://www.compositeurdigital.com/Account/Register) and [contact us](mailto:contact@excense.fr) or purchase a license.